 Best Low Response Time and Input Lag IPS Gaming Monitors 2017

 Over the last five years I've gone from avoiding IPS monitors for twitch-genre games to recommending them to everyone.
 At first I was simply trying to find a monitor with a low response time and input lag.
-Next came 120 and 144Hz refresh rates.
-Today, these monitors come with G-Sync and FreeSync are some of the most responsive around.
+Next came 120 and 144Hz and 165Hz refresh rates.
+Today, these monitors come with G-Sync and FreeSync and are some of the most responsive around.

 A decent IPS gaming monitor with low input lag will cost you anywhere just south of $150 up to around the $1,000 category for those of you with the high-end gaming rigs.

 Why IPS vs. a TN Panel Monitor for Gaming?

 IPS monitors offer wider viewing angles and better color accuracy than their TN panel counterparts.
 This greatly improves the gaming visual experience.

 In addition if you're like me and do any photo or video editing on the side, then it's invaluable to have something more color accurate.

 The 6 Top IPS Gaming Monitors for the Money in 2017

 Looking for an IPS monitor for your gaming PC?
 Here's a look at some good options from under $150 to just under $1,000.